Types of Mattresses (Comparison Guide)

 Box spring

-Another item you may need to thing about is a box spring to go with your new mattress.
-This is a must have if you are getting an innerspring mattress.
-This will save the bed and make it last longer.
+Another item you may need to consider is a box spring to go with your new mattress.
+This is a must if you are getting an innerspring mattress.
+It will save the bed and make it last longer.
+Other mattresses, as mentioned, will have built-in support and will not require a box spring, but some with warranties will require you to get the box spring as well.

-Based on that you can decide if you personally will need one or can make do without, though it is typically recommended to get a corresponding box spring.
+Based on that, you can decide if you personally will need one or can make do without, though it is typically recommended to get a corresponding box spring.
 Other options can be: having a platform bed or getting adjustable bases for the bed.
+A box spring can be 5 to 5 ½ inches tall or 9 inches tall.
+It is made of wood and shaped like the mattress that will be placed on top of it.
+There are also springs inside the wooden mattress-shaped box.

 Buying a Mattress (Considerations Before You Buy)

-Now that you have a better understanding of the mattresses and their features, as well as any extras that may be needed there are a few other considerations that should be thought through before jumping into bed!
+Now that you have a better understanding of the mattresses and their features, as well as any extras that may be needed, there are a few other considerations that should be thought through before jumping into bed!
 Some of those considerations are as follows:

 Budget